samanrana/SamanRana/README.md

 💠 BS Software Engineering from Punjab University.
 Session (2016 - 2020)

-💠 ICS Punjab Board (2015 - 2016)

 <br></br>

 <h2 align="center">--- Experience ---</h2>

+💠 Currently working in Questy USA as a Remote React Native Developer

-💠 Working in XDOT software house from 2022 - current as a React Native Developer
+💠 Working in XDOT software house from 2022 - 2023 as a React Native Developer

 💠 Worked in PigslHub software house from 2019 - 2022 as a React Native and Laravel Developer

-💠 Work with Technovation software house on freelancing projects of React Native
+💠 Worked with Technovation software house on freelancing projects of React Native

 💠 Working on Fiverr as a freelancing